Scaling Knowledge Graph Construction through Synthetic Data Generation and Distillation: Proposition-Entity Graph Retriever

 \section{Proposition-Entity Graph Retriever}

+We introduce a retrieval framework that leverages the structure of our synthesized KGs, in particular the proposition–entity bipartite graph (\Cref{fig:kg-retriever}).
+Unlike prior graph-based retrieval methods that operate over sparse triplets, our retriever treats propositions as the primary retrieval units.
+Because propositions are rich, self-contained text statements, they serve as higher-quality candidates for RAG while the bipartite topology provides explicit links through shared entities, promoting logical connectivity across retrieved evidence.
+This design is made possible by the consistent KG structure produced by our data-centric pipeline.

-We introduce a novel retriever based on Proposition-Entity Graph (\Cref{fig:kg-retriever}), designed for queries requiring multi-hop reasoning.
-Given a question, we first retrieve the top-M most relevant propositions from the knowledge graph using embedding similarity, narrowing the search space to a smaller subset of relevant information.
+Given a question, we first retrieve the top-M most relevant propositions from the KG using embedding similarity, narrowing the search space to a smaller subset of relevant information.
+This initial semantic retrieval is crucial because propositions, unlike raw triplets, contain sufficient context for meaningful similarity computation.
 In step 2, we construct a sub-graph consisting of these propositions and their linked entities, capturing the relations among the retrieved propositions.
-In step 3, we traverse the sub-graph starting from the entities mentioned in the question, and select only propositions within their N-hop neighborhood.
-This process filters out semantically similar but irrelevant propositions, ensuring that only those logically connected to the question entities are retained.
+In step 3, we traverse the sub-graph starting from the entities mentioned in the question, selecting only propositions within their N-hop neighborhood.
+This graph-constrained filtering addresses a key challenge in multi-hop reasoning: distinguishing between semantically related but logically disconnected information.
+For instance, propositions about ``Washington'' the president versus ``Washington'' the state may have high embedding similarity but different graph neighborhoods.
 We then include text chunks corresponding to the selected propositions within N-hop distance to question entities, ranked by their embedding similarity to the query, until the top-K chunks are selected.
 We call this approach \textbf{Graph} Retriever.

-Additionally, as shown in step 4 of \Cref{fig:kg-retriever}, we prompt an LLM to identify the necessary propositions to answer the question from those retrieved in the Graph Retriever process, effectively using LLM reasoning capabilities to re-rank the selected propositions.
-Following this LLM-based re-ranking, we include the chunks corresponding to the LLM-identified propositions first, and then fall back to the Graph Retriever to select additional chunks until the top-K chunks are selected.
-We refer to this combined approach as \textbf{Graph+LLM} in \Cref{sec:experiments}.
+Additionally, as shown in Step 4 of \Cref{fig:kg-retriever}, we augment retrieval with LLM-based re-ranking.
+Given the candidate propositions returned by the Graph Retriever, we prompt an LLM to select the propositions required to answer the question, using its reasoning ability to re-rank the evidence.
+This is feasible because propositions are interpretable text units that an LLM can directly judge for relevance, unlike isolated triplets.

+After re-ranking, we prioritize the chunks associated with the LLM-selected propositions, and then fall back to the Graph Retriever to fill the remaining budget until the top-K chunks are selected.
+We refer to this hybrid method as \textbf{Graph+LLM} in \Cref{sec:experiments}.

+The design of this retrieval framework is tightly coupled with our data synthesis approach: the consistent entity naming from decontextualization ensures reliable graph traversal, while the proposition generation provides semantically rich retrieval units.